maysummer-25/JS-Fundamentals/README.md

 - How loops (`for`) work and how to use them to iterate over values
 - The importance of writing clean and readable code
 - How to use `console.log()` for output and debugging
+- How to use `process.argv` to handle command-line arguments

 ---